seraogianluca/RoomBooking/docs/Tutorial.md

 * Many-to-one
 * Many-to-many

 Each of these relations can be mapped as unidirectional and bidirectional association.
 This means that you can model them as an attribute on only one of the associated entities or both.
-The bidirectional association mapping is the most common way to model this relationship with JPA and Hibernate.
+The bidirectional association mapping is the most common way to model this relations with JPA and Hibernate.

 The annotations to map the different kind of relation are self explaining: `@OneToMany`, `@ManyToOne`, `@ManyToMany`.

 Hibernate manage these relations creating a join table on the database.
-On the `one-to-many` and `many-to-one` relations this behaviour can be avoided specifying on an attribute the `@JoinColumn` annotation, this means that the relation will be mapped on an attribute as foreign key instead of a join table.
+On the `one-to-many` and `many-to-one` relations this behaviour can be avoided specifying on an attribute the `@JoinColumn` annotation, this means that the relation will be mapped on an attribute as foreign key.
 On the `many-to-many` this behaviour can't be avoided but the join table can be managed through the `@JoinTable` annotation.

-In the following the relations will be explained in more details.

 ## 2. Bidirectional One-to-many relation

-One to many means that one row in a table is mapped to multiple rows in the related one.
+A one to many relation means that one row in a table is related to multiple rows in another table.

-Let's consider the following relation between `teacher` and `classroom_booking`:
+Let's consider the relation between `teacher` and `classroom booking` entities:

 ![one_to_many](/schemas/task1/one_to_many.png)

-In such case, **one teacher can have many reservations of classrooms (classroom_booking)**, this means that there is a `one-to-many` relation between `teacher` and `classroom_booking`.
+In such case, **one teacher can have many classrooms reservations**, that is a `one-to-many` relation.

-The way this works at the database level is that *TEACHER_ID* as a primary key in the *teacher* table and a foreign key in *classroom_booking* table.
+At the database level *TEACHER_ID* is a primary key in the *teacher* table and a foreign key in *classroom_booking* table.

 Every bidirectional association has parent and a child side.
 The parent side is the one in which the assciation is defined and the child is the one who refers to it.
-In this example the teacher entity is the child side and the relation is mapped on the `teacher` field of the `classom_booking` class.
+In this example, the teacher entity is the child side and the relation is mapped on the `teacher` field of the `classom booking` class.

 The code below shows the mapping on the teacher side: